fwip/mtg_pronouns/reworded_cards.md

 At the beginning of your upkeep, sacrifice a Snake.

-Whenever Shisato, Whispering Hunter deals combat damage to a player, they skips their next untap step.
+Whenever Shisato, Whispering Hunter deals combat damage to a player, that player skips their next untap step.

 **2 / 2**